 Visit Maine’s lighthouses: unique East Coast road trip ideas

 Kick things off in Maine in a rustic yurt, either in the mountains of Denmark or pondside near Portland (not to be confused by the city of the same name in Oregon!), some truly stunning East Coast road trip destinations.
-Maine’s claim to fame are its lighthouses, so be sure to add Two Lights State Park, Portland Head Light, Spring Point Ledge Light, and Bug Light to your itinerary, all of which are only 20 minutes away from Portland and roughly an hour from Denmark.
+Maine’s claim to fame is its lighthouses, so be sure to add Two Lights State Park, Portland Head Light, Spring Point Ledge Light, and Bug Light to your itinerary, all of which are only 20 minutes away from Portland and roughly an hour from Denmark.

 Head into the White Mountains, one of the best road trip destinations on the East Coast